A Look at the Future of Home-Based Education

 Human gestures, body language, facial expressions,

-and other subtle details can never be transferred and reciprocated through screen.
+and other subtle details can never be transferred and reciprocated through a screen.

 empathy for HBL’s future success in Singapore.